berryvansomeren/ververser/ververser/examples/1_minimal_setup/README.md

 When a ververser app is running and you make changes to the hosted scripts, they are automatically hot reloaded in the app.
 In case of any errors, the app is paused, and will try to reload again when the files are updated again.

-Ververser needs to be instantiated with a path to a content folder.
+Ververser can be instantiated in multiple ways.
-The content folder should contain a main.py, which will be the entrypoint for ververser.
+The most minimal way to set up a ververser script is by calling _host_this_folder()_, after which the game hooks will automatically be looked up from the _main.py_ script in that folder (which might simply be the same file as from which the function was called to begin with).
 Ververser supports several functions within the script that can be called by the engine:

 - vvs_init - called by ververser when the script is instantiated